-If you discover you are not eligible for Invisalign Express, or you decide against invisible braces for some other reason, there are still other ways you can straighten your teeth discreetly.
+Remember, Invisalign’s free Smile Assessment will tell you in just a couple of minutes whether Invisalign treatment is an option for you.
+If you discover you are not eligible for Invisalign, or you decide against invisible braces for some other reason, there are still other ways you can straighten your teeth discreetly.

 Clear and ceramic braces use wires and brackets fixed to your teeth, but the material is colored to be less noticeable.
 There is also the option of lingual braces, which are hidden behind your teeth instead of on the front surface.
 Speak to your orthodontist to find out more about your dental treatment choices.